b-lukaszuk/RJ_BS_eng/contents/about.md

 easier to digest, although possibly somewhat biased towards biology.

 Oh yeah, I almost forgot, I'm not an English native speaker (keep that in mind while reading this book).
-Still, I hope the book will be useful to someone (it is available under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/) license).
+Still, despite all the book's (and mine) flaws, I hope it will be useful to someone (it is available under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/) license).